MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

     $ShellLauncherClass.SetEnabled($TRUE)
     ```

-1. Reboot the reference device.
+1. Restart the reference device.
-1. The system reboots and *Explorer* starts as the default system shell.
+1. The system reboots and *Explorer* starts as the default system shell. -->

 <!-- TODO: Screenshot device with explorer as the default system shell and showing the audit mode "System Preparation Tool"-->